 In 2005 Joe co-starred in Nine Lives, a film by Rodrigo Garcia that made both Ebert’s and Roeper’s Top 10 List for that year.
 Captives of the very relationships that define and sustain them, nine women resiliently meet the travails and disappointments of life.
 Accepted at Sundance, the film also stars Glenn Close, Amy Brenneman, Holly Hunter, Dakota Fanning, Sissy Spacek and Kathy Baker.

 In 2006 Joe was involved in several independent film projects including Elvis and Annabelle, West of Brooklyn and Lonely Street.
 He also costarred with Debora Messing in The Starter Wife by Gigi Levangie Grazer for the USA network.
 For this, Joe was nominated for an Emmy in the category of Best Supporting Actor.
 Since 2007 Joe has been back on CBS as the star of Criminal Minds.
 On April the 29th 2011 Joe received a star on the Hollywood Walk of Fame, next to his boyhood hero Errol Flynn.
-Looking ahead, Joe 's company has it's eyes set on producing.
-With several projects in the works including, Memories are Made of This, Tis it the Season, a web-series called Quick Bites and an original family feature called, The King and Me Joe is a busy guy.
-2011 Joe lent his voice to the character of GREM in DisneyPixar's CARS2.
-In 2012 Joe completed the feature films The Bronx Bull, Ten Cent Pistol and Compulsion.
-He also is co-producing a documentary on the late Science Fiction Icon Ray Bradbury that’s due out in 2013.
+Also in 2011 Joe lent his voice to the character of GREM in DisneyPixar's CARS2.
+Joe is also a part of the cast of Kill Me Deadly, a spoof on film noir produced by his cast-mate from Criminal Minds Kirsten Vangsness.

-He currently stars as David Rossi in Criminal Minds as well as hosting and producing duties on “Gun Stories” for the Outdoor Channel.
+He currently stars as David Rossi in the 12th season of Criminal Minds as well as hosting and producing duties on 7the season of “Gun Stories” for the Outdoor Channel.